awesome-solution/petder-better/README.md

 ## Features

-- **User Authentication:** Sign up and log in securely to manage your pet profiles.
+- **User Authentication:** Sign up, log in, log out securely to manage both user and pet profile.
-- **Pet Profiles:** Create detailed profiles for your pets, including photos, descriptions, and preferences.
+- **Pet Profiles:** Create detailed profiles for your pets, including photos.
-- **Matching Algorithm:** Utilize an algorithm to suggest potential matches based on pet compatibility.
 - **Favorites:** Save your favorite pet profiles for easy access and interaction.
+- **Dating Mode:** Browse through pet profiles using intuitive previous and next buttons, and express your interest in profiles you like.
 - **Chat:** Directly communicate with other pet owners through an integrated chat feature.
 - **Responsive Design:** Ensures usability on desktop and other devices.